Are we seeing the beginning of the end of this global civilisation?

 I hasten to say that this page is not a prediction of Armageddon; rather it is a statement that, if we do not change the ways our civilisation works by a conscious effort, great and probably unforeseeable changes will be forced upon us.

-It is worth noting that probably the only major world-wide sustainability problem that has ever been resolved is the destruction of the ozone layer by chloro-fluro-carbons.
+It is worth noting that probably the only major world-wide sustainability problem that has ever been substantially resolved is the destruction of the ozone layer by chloro-fluro-carbons.

 There are many reasons to believe that the present global civilisation